2020 International Maturidi Conference: Participants

-The conference witnessed the participation of delegations representing many Islamic bodies and scientific universities, as well as scholars from Uzbekistan, and over 70 scholars and thinkers from the al-Azhar, as well as scholars of the Council of Senior Scholars, Muslim Council of Elders, and the Bulgarian Islamic Academy.
+The conference included the participation of delegations representing many Islamic bodies and scientific universities, as well as scholars from Uzbekistan, scholars from the al-Azhar, scholars of the Council of Senior Scholars, Muslim Council of Elders, and the Bulgarian Islamic Academy.
 In addition, it was attended by scholars, religious leaders, and directors of scientific and research centres from over 20 countries, including Algeria, Jordan, Indonesia, Malaysia, Turkey, Pakistan, Bosnia Herzegovina, Kazakhstan, Kyrgyzstan, Russia, Ukraine, Switzerland, Germany, and United Kingdom.

-Among the prominent scholars who participated were: